devinit/ddw-analyst-ui/README.md

 6. Bundle frontend code and collect static files `npm run build` or `npm run docker.dev` for local development
 7. Run the app. `docker-compose up`

+### Development Database

+To create a test development DB, for local development (e.g. virtualenv steps below)

+0. Ensure the line that normally appears as `local   all             postgres                                peer` in `pg_hba.conf` instead reads `local   all             postgres                                trust`
+1. Run script `./dev-db-setup.sh`
+2. A database **analyst_ui** will be created in your local postgres instance.
+3. Access sample database through default postgres user using

+    `psql -d postgres`

+    `\c analyst_ui`

+4. For additional users, edit script **analyst_ui_users.sql** adding the username that you need
+5. Run script to grant permissions to all the schemas and tables of analyst_ui

 ### virtualenv - development

 **Prerequisites**